 Potted plants should be watered only when the potting mix has dried up from previous watering.
 Do not spray the foliage.
 Properly wet the roots and then leave to dry.
 The frequency of watering will change based on the temperature and seasons.
 In summer watering may be needed a couple of times per week while in winter it can be a couple of times per month.

 Echeveria Blue Curls can be propagated by offsets, leaves and seeds.
-By far the easiest way to propagate Blue Curls is offsets.
+By far the easiest way to propagate this succulent is offsets.
 Leaves can grow a new plant too, but the success rate is quite low.
 As for seeds, while possible it can prove difficult to raise this plant from seed.

 Echeveria Blue Curls offsets are not difficult to propagate at all.
 The main thing is to wait until they are big enough so they can be safely separated from the mother plant.
 Please read this article if you’d like to know more about offset propagation.

 Blue Curls leaf propagation can be a little tricky to propagate as many, even if taken off correctly can shrivel up and die before a new baby plant has a chance to form.
 In general, curly and frilly Echeveria do not propagate well using this method, however, there are exceptions.

 Seeds may not be a great idea for a number of reasons.
 One, it can be hard to find a reliable seed seller that will sell you seed that has not been contaminated with the pollen of other succulents/ sell seeds that are viable.
 Two, germination of seeds can also be unreliable.
 Three, it can take a very long time (years) for a seed to grow to a decent sized plant.

 Whichever propagation method is used, Echeveria Blue Curls should only be propagated in the growing season.
 This would be spring and summer, though do be careful young plants do not get burned in strong summer sun.